OpenM-Project/mcdoc.github.io/story.md

 ::: details The First Method - ClipSVC

 The first hack to unlock Minecraft, discovered by tinedpakgamer, is the <b>ClipSVC Method</b>.
 With some registry code, you could force stop ClipSVC and prevent it from running in the background.
 After that, when you start Minecraft, it would buffer at 46% which you would then go and force stop Runtime Broker under Minecraft in Task Manager.
 And this worked!
 This was then packed into a program named M Centers by the discoverer.
-But, this method was the opposite of safe, as it breaks MS Store completely and on 10th October 2022, it got patched by Microsoft Sanity/Subscription Check Update.
+But, this method was the opposite of safe, as it breaks MS Store completely and on 10th October 2022, it got patched in the version `1.19.50` of Minecraft.

 :::